THE INDIA-BRAZIL-SOUTH AFRICA DIALOGUE FORUM

 The principles, norms and values underpinning the IBSA Dialogue Forum are participatory democracy, respect for human rights and the Rule of Law.
 The strength of IBSA is the shared vision of the three countries that democracy and development are mutually reinforcing and key to sustainable peace and stability.

 IBSA keeps an open and flexible structure.
 IBSA does not have a headquarters or a permanent executive secretariat.
 At the highest level, it counts on the Summits of Heads of State and Government.
 Numerous Summits have been held with IBSA having concluded its first round of Summits of Heads of State and Government Summits in 2008.
-In 2013, the second round of Summits will be completed.
 The Summits have been held as follows:

 Additionally, the Foreign Ministers meet about once a year to preside over the Trilateral Ministerial Commission meetings of the Forum.
 The following meetings have taken place to date: